 HUD will review the owner's request to verify that the conditions of this Notice are met.
 Specifically, the review will verify the following:

-The owner has correctly identified the number of units proposed for conversion and inclusion in the PBRA HAP contract to be executed by HUD and the owner.
+The owner has correctly identified the number of units proposed for conversion and inclusion in the PBRA HAP Contract to be executed by HUD and the owner.
 This includes verifying that the owner has correctly identified all units that are currently covered by a Rent Supp or RAP contract and all units that would receive TPVs in the form of EVs at a qualifying Prepayment that may be converted to PBRA assistance following the requirements of Section 3.4(D), “Eligible Units for PBRA Conversion”.

 The owner has complied with the resident notice and briefing requirements in this Notice, and satisfactorily addressed resident comments;